-Denial of Service or DOS attacks refer to a class of cyber attacks that use different techniques to block users from accessing a particular service or website.
-DoS attacks have risen to prominence in recent years as the number of organizations affected by DoS attacks has gone up consistently.
-DoS attacks are important because if an organization that relies on servers connected to the internet does not take proper measures against DoS attacks, DoS attacks can disrupt all business operations.
+Distributed Denial of Service (DDoS) attacks refer to a class of cyber attacks that use different techniques to block users from accessing a particular service or website.
+DDoS attacks have risen to prominence in recent years as the number of organizations affected by DDoS attacks has gone up consistently.
+DDoS attacks are important because if an organization that relies on servers connected to the internet does not take proper measures against DDoS attacks, DDoS attacks can disrupt all business operations.

 How Does a DDoS Attack Work?

 Distributed Denial of Service attacks or DDoS attacks work by attacking a service or website using multiple compromised devices simultaneously to overwhelm target networks and make those networks or servers inoperable.

 To get started, hackers usually compromise a large number of IoT devices.
 To do that, the hackers will usually target individual devices with malware.
 Once the malware infects an IoT device, the hackers gain complete control of the device and can give the compromised IoT device commands remotely.
 After that, the hackers connect that compromised IoT device with another compromised IoT device.
 Eventually, these compromised devices make a botnet.

 Note:The botnet can contain any number of compromised IoT devices, from a few hundred to thousands.
 Moreover, these IoT devices can become a part of a botnet from any corner of the globe.
 Once a threshold botnet size is reached, the hackers can use the botnet to send malicious requests to target services or a single target service.

 Such malicious requests are in such huge numbers that they overload the target networks’ or servers’ CPU resources and server RAM.
 When the target network or server is unable to cope with the sudden increased traffic, the network or server becomes clogged or shuts down.